October Half Term and Halloween in Dorset

-Sherborne Castle and Gardens host their annual Autumn Colours event on 22nd and 23rd October.
+Sherborne Castle and Gardens host their annual Autumn Colours weekend event on Saturday 21st and Sunday 22nd October.
 Saunter around the gardens and enjoy something tasty from their café by the lake afterwards.

 At Exbury Gardens you can see beautiful autumnal shades of golden yellow and ruby red throughout their magnificent landscapes.

 For a few more ideas about where to visit this season, check out our Awesome Autumn Colours blog.

 For a spooktacular half term, head to Farmer Palmers for pumpkin picking, face painting, trick or treat tractor rides and witches races.